ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 - Time synchronization: Accurate device time is important for certificate validity checks and for some attestation freshness mechanisms.
-Operators SHOULD ensure devices maintain adequate time synchronization.
+Operators SHOULD ensure devices maintain time synchronization within the tolerance required by deployed certificate validation and freshness mechanisms.

 - Privacy and data minimization Attestation results, SUIT reports, and system-property-claims can contain identifying information.
 Do